 A tendon is a band of tissue that connects muscle to bone.
-Your peroneal tendons run on either side of your leg protects your foot and ankle.
-On the outside of your foot, the tendon connects to the outside of your foot at your little tow.
+Your peroneal tendons run on either side of your leg and protect your foot and ankle.
+On the outside of your foot, the tendon connects to the outside of your foot at your little toe.
 On the inside of your foot, the tendon connects to the inside arch.
-If you participate in sports or other repetitive motion, your peroneal tendon can injure.
+If you participate in sports or other repetitive motions, your peroneal tendon can injure.

 New York residents are known for their strength and resilience.
 But even the toughest New Yorker can have trouble standing strong when dealing with the pain of tendonitis.
 The simplest activities can become a challenge when you’re having trouble walking with ankle pain.
 While peroneal tendonitis is most common among athletes, anyone can be affected.

 Your bones provide the structure for your body and your muscles control your motion.
 Tendons tie them all together to make your body a functional machine.
 Tendons bind muscle to bone.
 Your tendons stretch as needed to keep things moving.
 But tendons are tougher than muscle.

 The peroneal tendons are two bands of tissue stretching from your calves to your feet.
 They help you control the movement of your feet and ankles.
 Peroneal tendonitis refers to a peroneal tendon tear or other injuries to those tendons.
 A tear can happen if the tendon is overstretched.
 When the tendon rubs against the bone, it causes pain, discomfort, and inflammation.

 Pain is the primary symptom of peroneal tendonitis.
 You may notice pain:

 Peroneal tendonitis causes swelling, especially at the back of your ankle.
 Some people with peroneal tendonitis notice that the area feels warm to the touch.
 Injury to your peroneal tendons causes your ankle to feel unstable.
 This makes it difficult to bear any weight on that leg.